Heather WILLAUER

 dispersion.
 As a result, the association between the active

-may be impregnated, a deposition layer, the active material may be
+it may be impregnated, a deposition layer, the active material

-bound or attached to the catalyst support material or the active
+may be bound or attached to the catalyst support material or the

-material be in any other physical form capable of being produced
+active material be in any other physical form capable of being

 [00039] Calcining the catalyst support and active material at

-of larger crystallites of the active material, which may be
+formation of larger crystallites of the active material, which

-advantageous relative to smaller crystallites, as the smaller
+may be advantageous relative to smaller crystallites, as the

-crystallites appear to be covered to a larger degree by the active
+smaller crystallites appear to be covered to a larger degree by

-deposited on the catalyst support of the invention.
-Calcining of
+subsequently deposited on the catalyst support of the invention.

-the combined active material and catalyst support of the present
+Calcining of the combined active material and catalyst support

-carbon dioxide.
-Calcining can be carried out at any suitable
+in hydrogenation of carbon dioxide.
+Calcining can be carried out

 [00040] Another metal can be added to the active material to